hardingrichard/ci-pp3-pydle/README.md

 <summary>User tips</summary>
 <img src="docs/features/features_tips.png" alt="User tips section terminal image">
 </details>
-There is a tips section presented to the user to give them a reminder of what the colour coding for each letter displayed with Blue being correct colour in the correct positon, White being correct letter but in the wrong position and black not being in the word.
+There is a tips section presented to the user to give them a reminder of what the colour coding for each letter displayed with Blue being correct colour in the correct positon, White being correct letter but in the wrong position and black not being in the word. <br>
 * User story: 5

 ### User interface